RedCloth 4 support

 basic_redcloth4_support.diff but unfortunately code highlighting stops to work then (https://redmine.buschmais.com/help/wiki_syntax_detailed.html#13)

-#3 Updated by Brett Patterson almost 6 years ago
+#3 Updated by Brett Patterson about 6 years ago

 Both versions of RedCloth (3 and 4) suffer some sort of XSS vulnerability; however, there are work arounds which we could put in place to remove such attacks.
 It deals with the use of :filter_html and white_list to allow only the HTML that RedCloth/Textile generates.

 Perhaps we can rework the implementation to actually utilize asane sanitization method and get back to using the full power of RedCloth instead of this disabled version.References:

-#4 Updated by Etienne Massip almost 6 years ago
+#4 Updated by Etienne Massip about 6 years ago

 There is a pure-ruby version since 4.2.0 but its use is discouraged by its author himself :